-An archaeological assessment was carried out in advance of a proposed pumping station near Harlech.
-Some features of local importance, including a baptismal well, were identified near the site but no archaeological features were identified within the development area.
-However, a possible hut platform was found adjacent to the development area and there is potential for buried archaeology on the site.
-It is recommended that a strip, map and sample mitigation procedure be carried out on the area to detect and record any potential buried archaeology.
+An archaeological assessment was carried out in advance of an alternative location for a proposed pumping station near Harlech.
+A pond and other features relating to a water supply system for Harlech were identified.
+The pond could have medieval origins but the other features were of a 19th or 20th century date.
+No features were identified within the proposed development area but it is recommended that a strip, map and sample mitigation procedure be carried out on the area to detect and record any potential buried archaeology prior to construction works.